MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-reports-config-modify-schedules.md

 ## How to Email scheduled reports

 The report server e-mail delivery extension isn't configured by default.
 You must use the Reporting Services Configuration Manager to minimally configure the extension.
-For additional  information on how to configure SQL Server Reporting Services for e-mail delivery, see [Configure a Report Server for E-Mail Delivery (SSRS Configuration Manager)](/sql/reporting-services/install-windows/configure-report-server-urls-ssrs-configuration-manager).
+For more  information on how to configure SQL Server Reporting Services for e-mail delivery, see [Configure a Report Server for E-Mail Delivery (SSRS Configuration Manager)](/sql/reporting-services/install-windows/configure-report-server-urls-ssrs-configuration-manager).

 ### Configure email settings in the SQL Server Report Server